awps/smk-sidebar-generator/README.md

 [smk_sidebar name="Sidebar Name"]
 ```
 ##Known bugs
 * User cannot delete a just created sidebar.
-To do thsi it should reload the page.(Hope to fix this soon)
+To do this, it should reload the page.(Hope to fix this soon)

 ##Changelog
 **v1.0.2 - May 08, 2013**